 Bonds belong to the family of fixed-income securities.
-By fixed-income, it infers that when you invest in this asset class, your income (return) is fixed beforehand and generally remains the same over the life of your investment.
+By fixed-income, it means that when you invest in this asset class, your income (return) is fixed beforehand and generally remains the same over the life of your investment.

-Similar assets that belong to the fixed income group include Guaranteed Investment Certificates (known as Certificate of Deposit in the U.S.), Treasury Bills, Mortgage-Backed Securities, Banker’s Acceptances, Commercial Paper, etc.
+Other assets that belong to the fixed income group include Guaranteed Investment Certificates (known as Certificate of Deposit in the U.S.), Treasury Bills, Mortgage-Backed Securities, Banker’s Acceptances, and Commercial Papers.

 What is a Bond?